 The Alamo was built as a Franciscan mission in Texas and later became a symbol of the state’s struggle for independence from Mexico.

 In late 1835 Texas volunteer soldiers of the Texas Revolution took control of Alamo.
-Less than two months later Mexican General Antonio Lopez de Santa Anna and several thousand soldiers began a 13 day siege which would become knows as The Battle of the Alamo.
+Less than two months later Mexican General Antonio Lopez de Santa Anna and several thousand soldiers began a 13 day siege which would become known as The Battle of the Alamo.

 The defenders of the Alamo numbered only 200 and included such famous frontiersman as Davy Crocket, James Bowie, and Williams Travis.
 The battle lasted for 13 days before most of the defenders were killed and the Alamo fell to Santa Anna.

 The Battle of the Alamo was a significant event in Texas’ fight for independence.
-Today the Alamo, and the deaths of the Alamo defenders, continues to symbolize courage and sacrifice for the cause of Liberty.
+Today the Alamo, and the deaths of the Alamo defenders, continue to symbolize courage and sacrifice for the cause of Liberty.

-Here we found detailed, day-by-day accounts of The Battle of the Alamo, virtual tours of the site, fun facts and more!
+One of the best sites we found was The Alamo.org.
+It has detailed, day-by-day accounts of The Battle of the Alamo, virtual tours of the site, fun facts and more.

-Find short videos and an overview of the events of The Battle of the Alamo from The History Channel
+Find short videos and an overview of the events of The Battle of the Alamo from The History Channel.

-View hand written documents from The Alamo including letters from Colonel Williams B. Travis and Santa Anna’s letter to McArdle explaining why the Alamo defenders had to die on March 16, 1874
+View hand written documents from The Alamo including letters from Colonel Williams B. Travis and Santa Anna’s letter to McArdle explaining why the Alamo defenders had to die on March 16, 1874.

-Build the Alamo with the help of Actual Size – Social Studies: Easily Create Full-Scale Drawings Right on Your Playground!
+Build the Alamo with the help of Actual Size – Social Studies: Easily Create Full-Scale Drawings Right on Your Playground.

 This book offers detailed scale drawings of The Alamo.
 Use these blueprints to create a scale model outdoors or a much smaller version with Legos (use your math skills to reduce the actual dimensions to a more manageable size).

-Read Living Books
+Read Living Books About the Alamo

-What Was the Alamo? –Includes 80 black and while illustrations, for ages 8-12
+- What Was the Alamo? –Includes 80 black and white illustrations for ages 8-12

-Time Travelers American History Study: The Early 19th Century by Homeschool in the Woods
+- Time Travelers American History Study: The Early 19th Century by Homeschool in the Woods

 - All American History Vol. 1 Student Reader by Celeste Rakes